BruceChanJianLe/ansible-docker/README.md

 activate the re-evaluation of groups in order to run it without root privilleges.

-For the impatience, you may also activate the changes by running:
+For the impatient, you may also activate the changes by running:
 ```bash
 newgrp docker
 ```